20 ways to make extra money: Top online and offline ideas to earn cash

 If you’re not very handy but still want to work with your hands, yard work can be an excellent way to make some money on the side.
 Shovel snow, mow the lawn, rake leaves — many people are willing to pay for someone else to do work around their yard.
 You can search for job postings locally or use a site like TaskRabbit that has a category dedicated to yard work.

 4. Drive for Uber or Lyft

-If you have a fairly new car and a good driving record, driving for a transportation service like Uber or Lyft can be an easy and flexible way to make some quick money on the side.
+If you have a fairly new car and a good driving record, driving for a ridesharing service like Uber or Lyft can be an easy and flexible way to make some quick money on the side.
 You can work on a schedule that fits your lifestyle, whether that means working early mornings, nights or weekends.

 5. Do chores